01 of 09

 The Drawings Gallery

-It's easy to miss the Drawings Gallery on your way through the Undercroft of Windsor Castle to the flashier exhibits beyond.
+It's easy to miss the Drawings Gallery on your way through the undercroft of Windsor Castle to the flashier exhibits beyond.
 Don't.
-The room is used for frequently changing temporary displays from the Royal Collection and they are always memorable.
+The room is used for frequently changing temporary displays from the Royal Collection, and they are always memorable.

 There was also a beautiful collection of Holbein drawings, studies for portraits of the Tudor court.
 If you've never seen a master drawing up close, you may find the humanity of these images very moving.
-This gallery is a revelation.Continue to 8 of 9 below.
+The gallery is a revelation.Continue to 8 of 9 below.

 08 of 09